R-Rayburn/FlaskRestAPIs/README.md

 # FlaskRestAPIs
-Using python and flask to create Rest APIs.
+Using the following tools to create REST APIs.
+- Flask
+- Flask-RESTful
+- Flask-JWT
+- Flask-SQLAlchemy
+- Heroku
+- Postman

-# Source
+### Source
 Following video course by Jose Salvatierra on O'Reilly

 ---